 DropZone.
 Bulk Document Delivery & Metadata Management Tool

-Designing a web tool for engineering teams to upload, organize, and submit large volumes of technical documents, with inline metadata editing across thousands of files, multi-level error handling, and a delivery workflow built for operational precision.
+End-to-end UX/UI design for complex operational workflows.
+Designed a web tool for engineering teams to upload, organize, and submit large volumes of technical documents, with inline metadata editing across thousands of files, multi-level error handling, and workflow logic built for operational precision.

 Managing thousands of technical documents, without losing control

 Engineering teams needed to deliver large batches of technical documents, up to 1,000+ files per delivery, each requiring precise metadata: title, revision number, tag number, equipment number, and discipline classification.
-The existing process was error-prone and difficult to manage at scale.
+The existing process was error-prone and unmanageable at scale.

 A tool built for operational precision, at any scale.